isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-i-keep-fleas-from-biting-me/index.md

 Vacuuming is one of the most effective ways to control flea populations in your home.
 Fleas, including their eggs and larvae, can hide in carpets, upholstery, and other soft furnishings. - **Vacuum Regularly: **Focus on areas where your pets spend the most time, such as carpets, rugs, and furniture.
 Fleas tend to congregate in these areas, making them prime targets for thorough vacuuming.

-- **Clean the Vacuum: **After[vacuuming](https://pestpolicy.com/best-vacuum-for-fleas/), clean the nozzle and bag of the vacuum cleaner to prevent any live fleas from escaping.
+- **Clean the Vacuum: **After[vacuuming](https://pestpolicy.com/best-vacuum-for-fleas/),clean the nozzle and bag of the vacuum cleaner to prevent any live fleas from escaping.
 If your vacuum has a bag, discard it in a sealed plastic bag to prevent re-infestation. - **Vacuum Hard Surfaces: **If you have hard floors, such as wood or tile, vacuum them as well.

 While fleas are less likely to infest these surfaces, they can still be present and should not be overlooked.